Frequently Asked Questions

 Can my community get funding from Idaho Commerce?

-Idaho Commerce offers a Community Development Block Grant (CDBG), Rural Community Investment Fund (RCIF) and a GEM grant.
+Idaho Commerce offers a Community Development Block Grant (CDBG), Rural Community Investment Fund (RCIF) and Idaho Gem Grant.
 These grants are all different in eligibility requirements and are offered on a rolling basis.
 Learn more about them to see if your community is eligible here.

 Are there grants available to help non-profits?